blog

 Aftercare as a Prevention Tool

-Dermal filler aftercare plays an important role in prevention beyond the treatment room.
-Educating patients on what to expect and what to report allows injectors to intervene early if subtle issues develop later.
+Dermal filler aftercare plays an important role in prevention.
+Educate patients on what to expect and report.
+This allows early intervention if issues develop later.

-Patients should understand that increasing pain, persistent whitening, or unusual color changes are not normal and require immediate contact.
-This education extends the injector’s ability to prevent tissue damage beyond the clinic.
+Patients should know that increasing pain is not normal.
+Persistent whitening or unusual color changes require immediate contact.
+This education extends prevention beyond the clinic.

 Aftercare is part of prevention, not just recovery.